mooreolith/mooreolith/README.md

 # Welcome to my Github Page
 My name is Joshua Moore.
-I live in North Las Vegas, but I'm originally from Germany, and am open to work, after some time away during the pandemic.
-I write vanilla JavaScript and am begrudgingly learning to switch from AngularJS to AngularIO.
+I live in North Las Vegas, but I'm originally from Germany.
+I am open to work.
+I write vanilla JavaScript, NodeJS, Python, C++,  C# and SQL, which I used to work in, and am begrudgingly learning to switch from AngularJS to AngularIO.
 AFter dropping out of school, I just kinda kept learning topics, until I one day ended up with my own compiler as an answer to a job interview question.

 This is a lot of work, and my main motivator has been the idea of creating a 3D force directed graph visualization for the browser.
 Those efforts are scattered across a few other github accounts and partially inaccessible to me now.
 The latest version is called  <a href="https://github.com/mooreolith/auto-graph">&lt;auto-graph&gt;</a>.
 This is my most complete version, yet.